engr101staff/engr101matlab/_sources/intro_to_matlab/peer-in.rst

 More Practice:
 ------------------------------------

-.. mchoice:: jh-inputs_20_intromatlab_03
+.. mchoice:: jh-syntax_20_intromatlab_03
   :author: Joe Hummel
   :answer_a: The same as in C++, to denote the end of a statement
   :answer_b: To trigger evaluation of the command
   :answer_c: To suppress output from commands
   :answer_d: To differentiate between commands and comments
   :correct: c
   :feedback_a: Incorrect.
+Reevaluate typical Matlab syntax and try again!
   :feedback_b: Incorrect.
+Reevaluate typical Matlab syntax and try again!
   :feedback_c: Correct!
   :feedback_d: Incorrect.
+Reevaluate typical Matlab syntax and try again!

   What is the purpose of  ";"  in MATLAB?